haxsaw/actuator-docs/source/manual/advanced/infra-advanced.rst

     infra.vpcs['London']  # this creates a new VPC named 'vpc_London'

 The act of supplying a unique key to a MultiResource object creates a new instance of the template resource.
 Any resource can be a template, include another MultiResource or a ResourceGroup.
-In fact, this latter is common a usage a combination class is provided, the ``MultiResourceGroup``, which let's a group of resources be created in one go when a new key is provided.
+In fact, this latter usage is so common a combination class is provided, the ``MultiResourceGroup``, which let's a group of resources be created in one go when a new key is provided.